Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 - PLease download any tracking app for yur drive time hours.
 - YOU ARE NOT ALLOWED TO USE YOUR BEHIND THE WHEEL INSTRUCTION TIME AS PART OF YOUR DRIVING HOURS.

+To get a provisional driver's license in Minnesota, drivers under 18 must complete 50 hours of supervised driving time, including 15 hours at night.
+This time must be with a parent or other qualified driver.
+The hours driven with an instructor are part of the driver's education course.

+How to log driving hours:
+- Drivers can use the Minnesota State Driving Log or the RoadReady app to log their driving hours.
+- The log must be turned in to the DMV on the day of the road test.
+- Parents must sign off on the log.

+Behind-the-wheel instruction:
+- Minnesota law requires six hours of behind-the-wheel instruction to take the driver's license test for anyone under 18.
+- Behind-the-wheel training helps new drivers gain the skills and experience they need to drive safely.

 ## Vehicle Controls